 Transfer students are undergraduate students that have earned 30 or more semester hours of transferable credit (45 quarter hours) from previously attended colleges or universities.
-Students that have less than 30 hours are considering freshman and are required to meet admission requirements for Entering Freshman.
+Students that have less than 30 hours are considered a freshman and are required to meet admission requirements for Entering Freshman.
 As a transfer student, you must be eligible to return to the institution which you last attended.

 The university makes every effort to transfer credit for academic work completed at other institutions.
 In general, courses completed at a regionally accredited college or university will transfer.
 Requests for evaluation of transfer credit will only be considered after an admissions application has been submitted, application fee paid and official transcripts from all other institutions have been received.
 For more information, please see the Transfer Credit section of our catalog.